bohap/football-manager/README.md

 # Football Dream Team

 Android applicaiton that enables making football dream team.
-User that whant to use the applciation need to create a account which is free of charge.
-User can build their own lineups, and also like and commit on other users lienups.
+User that want to use the applciation need to create a account which is free of charge.
+User can build their own lineups, and also like and comment on other users lienups.

 ### Extra technologies used:
 ---